 Canvas is NJIT's learning management system.
 In First-Year Writing (FYW) instructors and students use this system for all activities including submitting essays, sharing course materials, creating discussions, and grading assignments.
+There are no written exams in FYW.
 Participation on discussion boards or other short essays or responses are regularly completed on Canvas and will count toward students' participation grade.